First VS Second Focal Plane – Which To Use?

 second-shot-correction-H59-reticle

-Accurate Ranging Capability - The reticle subtension accuracy remain the same regardless of magnification
+Accurate Ranging Capability - The reticle's markings stays consistent no matter the magnification level.

 SCR mil reticle 2

-Accurate Target Sizing - Ranging scale holds true when the scope is magnified
+Accurate Target Sizing - Ranging scale holds true when the scope's magnification is increased

 vortex dead hold bdc reticle

-Much Cheaper - Most scopes feature second focal plane reticle, and they're much cheaper than first focal plane scopes for close-range hunting and defensive shooting
+Much Cheaper - Many scopes have a second focal plane reticle.
+They're more affordable than first focal plane scopes, making them good for close-range hunting and defensive shooting.

-Not Capable For Long Range - Since the reticle subtension doesn't scale relative to the magnification level.
-It's much harder to use it accurately for shots past 500 - 1000+ yards
+Not Capable For Long Range - Because the reticle's measurements don't adjust with the magnification, it's challenging to use it precisely for shots beyond 500 to 1000+ yards.

 Related Content: Best Reticles For Hunting Purposes